sodiray/dynofunc/README.md

   # Handle a network error
 except UnknownDatabaseException:
   # Handle an unknown issue
 ```

-## Example: Use dynamof as sugar to call boto3 yourself
+## Example: Use dynamof to build boto3 arguments but still call boto3 yourself
 ```py
 from dynamof import operations from dynamof.conditions import attr